Track Your Tobacco Use

-Tracking your smoking can be helpful both while you prepare to quit and after you quit.
-Use it to record information about your smoking behavior, such as:
+Tracking your tobacco use can be helpful both while you prepare to quit and after you quit.

-Start tracking your smoking before your quit date, if possible.
-Make entries for at least 7 days (one full week).
+Start tracking your tobacco use before your quit date, if you can.
+Make entries for at least 7 days (1 full week).
 Record:

-- The time, place, and situation (for example, after a meal or during a coffee break) for each cigarette you smoke.
+- The time, place, and situation (for example, after a meal or during a coffee break) for each time you use tobacco.

-- The level or degree of your urge to smoke and your feelings about not smoking.
-Describe the feelings and thoughts you have while smoking.
+- The level or degree of your urge to use tobacco and your feelings about not using it.
+Describe the feelings and thoughts you have while using tobacco.

-Take a look at your weeks' worth of notes, and identify when or where you will be most likely to relapse.
+Take a look at your week's worth of notes, and identify when or where you will be most likely to relapse.
 Think about whether you can avoid these situations.
-If you cannot avoid them, make a plan of action that lists what you will do instead of smoking when you find yourself in those situations.
+If you can't avoid them, make a plan of action that lists what you will do instead when you find yourself in those situations.
 Add this action plan to your tracker.

 After your quit date, record:

-- Each urge or craving for a cigarette and the time, place, and situation.
+- Each urge or craving for tobacco and the time, place, and situation.

-- The level or degree of your urge to smoke and your feelings about not smoking.
+- The level or degree of your urge to use tobacco and your feelings about not using it.

-- Anything you do to help you get through the urge (for example, changing activities, breathing as though you are smoking, chewing on a straw).
+- Anything you do to help yourself get through the urge.
+(For instance, you could change activities or chew on a straw.)